glennneiger/C3-Unilag-Directory-Client/README.md

-This is the Front-End Application for the C3 Unilag Directory API.
-Built with React + Redux
+This is an application that helps keep track of students.
+Built with React + Redux.
+T